 I can't remember exactly what I said.
 It was an emotional zero to sixty in about seven seconds.
-I'd had sex exactly twice in the ten months since I'd moved out here.
+I'd had sex exactly twice in the year since I'd moved out here.
 Same guy, and when mediocre relinquished to underwhelming and then embarrassing, I chastised myself for bothering at all.
 Another man had been on the radar, but he was a confusing wrench thrown into the works of my recovery and we'd had almost no physical contact.
 At that point that is, but that's another story.

-All that frustration bubbled up in retaliation to Esther's unhappiness with her sex life.
+All that frustration bubbled up in retaliation to Catie's unhappiness with her sex life.
 My jealousy asked her to not come to me with these complaints.
 Well, I didn't ask really.
 I fell into the whirling dervish and spun out, kicking the wall as I spat out the comparison of my dismal sex life to what she thought was a bad lack of intimacy in her own.
-When I kicked the wall my foot went right through it.
+When I kicked the wall, my foot went right through it.
 I stopped yelling and stood there, one foot on the fake oriental rug, the other up to my ankle in plaster with one hand holding the phone up to my ear and the other hanging limp and useless at my side.
 I sheepishly pulled my foot out, still on the phone.

-I took a single step away.
+I took a step away.
 There was the hole in the otherwise blank wall.
 The room was sparse, centered around a deep purple duvet tossed over my mattress.
 I kept a table lamp on the ground next to it.
 Several paperbacks were scattered across the floor, mingling with an incense holder, fine line ink pens, a crushed cigarette in the tin lid for a pine scented candle.
 Murky light seeped in through the window and my handed down jeans were two sizes too loose.
 My hair hung long and tangled down my back and I could feel it dangling against my skin.
 Why bother putting a shirt on, or picking up the books and makeshift ashtray on the floor?
 Nobody could see but me anyway.
 There was no place to put this crap, and no where else for me to go.
-I said to Esther,"I'm going to have to call you back."
+I said to Catie,"I'm going to have to call you back."